protohaven/printed_materials/common-tools/blacksmithing_area.typ

 //
 === Tooling

 Protohaven has a good range of common smithing tools available for use in the tool crib.
-You are welcome to bring (or make!) your own tools for use in the smithy.
+You are welcome to bring (or make!) your own tools for use in the blacksmithing area.

 === Materials